Office of the Registrar

 Three.
 For more information, see Policy R48.

-Someone who has not attended or logged into a course at all.
+A “no-show” is someone who has not attended or logged into a course at all.
+Attendance in online classes is defined as participation in academic activities beyond simply logging in.

 - Does the Registrar’s Office automatically remove a student reported as a no show from a course?